MIT-SPARK/Ouroboros/src/ouroboros/superglue/README.md

 # Ouroboros-Superglue

-Inside `src/ouroboros_superglue` make a file that has all of the superglue model construction.
-In scripts, put a version of your ipython notebooks.
-In examples, make a short example script showing how to load an image and run it through the model.
+Inside `superglue_model.py` add the superglue model construction code.
+Put any examples in the appropriate top-level directory (`examples` for short scripts, `notebooks` for any jupyter notebooks)